Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. ‘Professional whitening gels and at-home whitening gels are the same.'

-Professional whitening gels tend to be stronger, and include a higher quantity of the active ingredient (i.e. the substance responsible for whitening the teeth).
+Professional whitening gels are stronger, and include a higher quantity of the active ingredient (i.e. the substance responsible for whitening the teeth).

 That being said, the whitening gels that come with at-home kits can be nearly as effective as in-office whitening, nearly, of course, because of the lower active ingredient concentrations.